 Keep coworkers in the loop by taking a moment to reserve the room before taking over the space.
 We also recommend adding an open collaborative space near your workstations that does not need to be booked.
-This can consist of basic office furniture or even a standing height storage island and can be used based on the understanding that it does not need to be reserved and is specifically put there for those on-the-fly interactions.
+Provide basic office furniture or a standing height storage island that can be used based on the understanding that it does not need to be reserved and is specifically put there for those on-the-fly interactions.

-Accommodate the needs of others
+6. Accommodate the Needs of Others